gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ## Scenarios

+Each of the usecases below highlights a good system design practice:

+1. Avoid making backend calls if possible.
+2. Avoid using contention for shared resources.
+3. Avoid updating row, consider inserts over updates.
+4. If possible create objects of representative resources instead of using counter
+5. Split the big task to smaller task, consider failure and retry
+6. Use a queue in cases where producer can produce more than consumer can consume
+7. Minimize the request-response time window.

 ### 1. Design a shopping cart application.

 Users should be able to browse the various products and add them to cart and buy them.